Value Creation Offerings|

-At RingStone, the value creation assessment takes into consideration 3 key-value creation pivots and provides a backlog that is centered around value and cost with a goal to inform the 100-day plan for better decision making.
+At RingStone, the value creation assessment takes into consideration 3 key-value creation pivots and provides a backlog that is centered around value and cost with a goal to inform the 100-day plan for better decision-making.

 1. Revenue Growth Potential

 The focus emphasizes the ability to create customer value such as adding new features or services in order to make the product more sticky.
-The value is a measure against the ability to extend to new markets and grow the existing market share.
-Regardless of whether the backlog item relates to the software architecture, IT infrastructure setup, process, or the team structure, each line item measures the impact on revenue growth enablers.
+The value is a measure of the ability to extend to new markets and grow the existing market share.
+Regardless of whether the backlog item relates to the software architecture, IT infrastructure setup, process, or team structure, each line item measures the impact on revenue growth enablers.

 2. Margin and EBITDA Potential

 The second pivot is around efficiency, productivity, and the ability to do more with less.
 These metrics center around creating better quality products and services.
-It also quantifies how to measure the value from the ability to go to improve time to revenue.
+It also quantifies how to measure the value of the ability to go to improve time to revenue.
 Going to market earlier provides the ability to receive the necessary feedback, pivot, and limit waste.
-Finally, the ability to optimize cost whether, through better tools, process, or organizational design benefits the margins.
+Finally, the ability to optimize cost whether, through better tools, processes, or organizational design benefits the margins.

 3. Exit Multiple Potential